AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Stochastic_Oscillator.md

 ### Fast

-The following values need to be set to create the Fast Stochastic Oscillator indicator:
+The following values need to be set to create the Fast Stochastic Oscillator indicator:о

 ```
 // set stochastic indicator of fast type